siarez/energy_modulated_dropout/README.md

 Less bias with the same number of parameters.

 Another interesting angle is to think of this as a self-attention mechanism for backprop.
-This line of thinking could actually shine a different light on what attention actually is.
+This line of thinking could shine a different light on what attention actually is.